-- exercise due care and skill in the best interests of the Company and not for any self-interest, in accordance with sections 76 and 77 of the Companies Act and King IV[TM] recommendations; - assume responsibility for the continual development of their competence to continue to be effective; - regularly attend meetings of the Board and devote sufficient time to the affairs of the Board to ensure the exercising of well-considered judgement; and
+- exercise due care and skill in the best interests of the Company and not for any self-interest, in accordance with sections 76 and 77 of the Companies Act and King IV[TM] recommendations; - assume responsibility for the continual development of their competence to continue to be effective; - regularly attend meetings of the Board and devote sufficient time to the affairs of the Board to ensure the exercising of well-considered judgement; - maintain the utmost confidentiality over all matters relating to the activities of the Board and remain responsible for the confidential safekeeping of all related documents; and - directors shall ensure that they are familiar with the Company's material policies and always conduct themselves in a way that aligns with the Company's Code of Conduct.

 This document is the property of Life Healthcare Group.
-This document, and/ or any part of this document may not be reproduced, copied, distributed, or published without the prior written consent of the Group Company Secretary of the Life Healthcare Group.
+This document, and/ or any part of this document may not be reproduced, copied, distributed, or published without the prior written consent of the Company Secretary of the Life Healthcare Group.
 Life Healthcare Group will not be liable for any unauthorised use of or reliance on this document, or any part thereof.